 As a licensed and active pilot himself, aviation attorney Joe LoRusso understands firsthand the FAA regulations for safety, as well as the technical operation of an aircraft.
 If an aircraft was involved with your accident or injury, or a loved one is the victim of a crash or incident, Ramos Law can help.
 We can take on a wide array of aviation accidents and injuries caused by negligence, recklessness, or aircraft malfunction.

 Along with being BOTH a board-certified emergency room physician and a licensed attorney.
 Our Founder, Dr. Joseph Ramos is also an avid pilot.
 Dr. Ramos’ unique combination of knowledge and skills gives our firm a deep understanding of the life-changing impacts of injuries in the aviation field.
-Our team has extensive experience helping accident and injury victims obtain compensation to pay for medical bills, lost wages, and pain and suffering.
+Our team of personal injury attorneys in Denver has extensive experience helping accident and injury victims obtain compensation to pay for medical bills, lost wages, and pain and suffering.

 A DUI arrest can have severe career implications for pilots.
 Contact our aviation attorneys right away and let them guide you through the federal law reporting and the 8500-8 disclosures.
 Since we know how the FAA is likely to respond to a DUI report, we proactively get you the appropriate counseling and evaluations needed and employ experts where necessary.
 We understand how the FAA reviews pilots with DUI arrests and we can provide you with sound legal advice to help minimize or eliminate the potential pitfalls and place you in the best position in the eyes of the FAA.